Welcome to Nizhoni Ranch Gallery!

 This weaving is featured in our "Master Weavings of the Navajo Churro Collection" Exhibit at Nizhoni Ranch Gallery, March 2019 and the "Master Weavings of the...

-Jalucie Marianito is weaving this 2nd Phase Chief blanket variant using Churro wool dyed with natural Indigo and cochineal.
-Moki elements on both ends and the center plus the zig zag elements are very creative and give this fine blanket movement.
-As a master weaver she has the experience and skill to create straight horizontal lines, and stra...
+Jalucie Marianito's 2nd Phase Chief blanket variant, using Churro wool dyed with natural Indigo and cochineal.
+The zig zag elements are very creative and give this fine blanket movement.

 Julia Upshaw has woven this 2nd Phase Chief blanket using Churro wool dyed with natural Indigo and cochineal.
 Woven as a classic chief blanket, master weaver Julia's talent shines through.